mfejczaruk/grenache-grape-dex/README.md

 1. Add typescript support
 2. Add "live" support for checking trades instead of pulling the data
 3. Write more tests, also e2e/integration
+4. Make Orderbook more "distribiuted" - eg store only users orderbook instead of syncing